connectashish028/ElectricalFaultDetectionML/README.md

 7. **Deployment & Monitoring:** Deploy the chosen model for real-time or offline fault detection in a power system.
 Continuously monitor the model's performance and retrain or adjust it as needed.

-## Project Description

-Power system transmission lines are critical infrastructure for delivering electricity, and ensuring their reliable operation is paramount.
-This project aims to develop and evaluate machine learning models for accurately detecting and classifying faults in transmission lines.

 ## Features